tjluoma/au-xld/README.md

 ## How to install ##

-1. Download [install-au-xld.sh]
+1. Download [install-au-xld.command]
-2. chmod 755 install-au-xld.sh
+2. chmod 755 install-au-xld.command
-3. ./install-au-xld.sh
+3. ./install-au-xld.command
 4. Follow prompts

 ## How to Uninstall